-The student will fulfill the general requirements for the Bachelor of Arts degree, except for foreign language; and a minor, the requirements for the English major, (teacher certification); and the requirements for Missouri certification in the teaching of English.
+The student will fulfill the general requirements for the Bachelor of Arts degree, except for foreign language; the requirements for the English major, (teacher certification); and the requirements for Missouri certification in the teaching of English.
 See Education.
 Contact the UMR English Department for advising.
 Students preparing for Teacher Certification note the requirements for the English major are as follows:

-- 1) English 75, 80, 105, 106. - 2) Fifteen hours of course work at the 200 or 300 level in English and American literature, including two courses in English Literature; and two American Literature courses, including literature for adolescents. - 3) Six hours of linguistics. - 4) English 202, Critical Approaches to Literature. - 5) Capstone course for major: English 350. - 6) Twelve hours of writing, including a course in the teaching of writing.
-Six of these hours will also be satisfied by the General Education Composition requirement for the B.A. degree; three of these hours will also be satisfied by the capstone course. - A minimum of fifteen hours must be at the 300 level.
+- 1) English 75, 80, 105, 106. - 2) Fifteen hours of course work at the 200 or 300 level in English and American literature, including two courses in English Literature before 1800; one course in English Literature after 1800; and two American Literature courses, including literature for adolescents. - 3) Six hours of linguistics. - 4) Capstone course for the major: English 350. - 5) Twelve hours of writing, including a course in the teaching of writing.
+Six of these hours will also be satisfied by the General Education Composition requirement for the B.A. degree; three of these hours will also be satisfied by the capstone course. - 6) A minimum of fifteen hours must be at the 300 level.